aha-develop/testrail-aha/README.md

    - Enter the TestRail email address of the user that generated the key in step 2 into the 'TestRail API Username' field.

+   - (Optional) Adjust the automatic sync delay field.
+This controls how often auto-sync will run when you visit the tests tab.
+It defaults to 1 hour (3600 seconds) since the last successful sync.

 4. Run initial sync.
    - In Aha!, go to Work -> TestRail Connection.
 Click 'Sync all' next to 'Full TestRail re-sync'.
    - You can also trigger initial sync by visiting the tests tab on any feature, requirement or sprint.